 Position: Motion Graphics Artist

 About inspiration.
 My #1 book, for now, is «Cartoon Animation» by Preston Blair.
-I’m absolutely 2D lover, I like to learn new techniques and apps to improve my animation.
-I’m inspired by Markus Magnusson, Seth Eckert, Jardeson Rocha and many others.
-Also, I follow a lot great animators and illustrators from Russia and Ukraine.
+I’m an absolutely 2D lover, I like to learn new techniques and apps to improve my animation.
+I’m inspired by Markus Magnusson, Seth Eckert, Jardeson Rocha, and many others.
+Also, I follow a lot of great animators and illustrators from Russia and Ukraine.

 I often get ideas when I ride a bus or in a car.
 I don’t really like quiet places, I need to keep in touch with the city, people.
 St Petersburg is also a good place to get inspiration.
 I’m a traveler, so when I visit a new country and explore the city it’s always a very strong impression that affects my perception of the world and the profession."